-To begin the process, please download this form and email it to the Registrar and Collections Manager, Lisa Verwys at email@example.com.
+To begin the process, please download this form and email it to the Interim Registrar and Collections Manager, Melissa Dawn at firstname.lastname@example.org.
 Please note, you must attach photos of your potential donation to the email for the form to be submitted and considered.

 You may ask to have your donation placed in either the "permanent" or the "non-permanent" collections.
 The permanent collections are controlled by museum staff and require special considerations and permissions for use.
 This helps ensure that they will be preserved as long as possible.
 Teaching and Living History collections, the "non-permanent" collections, are actively used.
 They are more frequently in the public eye, but will eventually wear out and be disposed of.